XRPL-Labs/xumm-sdk-py/README.md

 ##### sdk.get_curated_assets()

-The `curated_assets` method allows you to get the list of trusted issuers and IOU's.
+The `get_curated_assets` method allows you to get the list of trusted issuers and IOU's.
 This is the same list used to populate the "Add Asset" button at the XUMM home screan.

 ```python